rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 This way, the root will never have history (it's not a problem if we use sudo) and the user will have a temporary terminal and/or session history.
 This means that the user (I mean we) will be able to repeat commands in a session using the history (or the up arrow key) facilitating its work.
 This choice it's something similar to the zsh default behavior.

+> Don't forget the history for the root account!
+{: prompt-warning}

 _Enjoy! ;)_